They're Not All Crazy!

 In reality, while both sides have their fair share of crazies, both sides also have positions grounded in truth and reason.
 We may not always like how those points are adapted—sometimes twisted—into policy, but when we strip those ideas back down to their core principles, we find plenty that we can agree on.

 Every human has a right to life.
-It's wrong to needlessly end a life, even if it's still developing.
+It's wrong to end a life without reason, even if it's still developing.
 We don't know when a fetus becomes conscious.

 For centuries, minority Americans have suffered under racist and discriminatory policies.
 It's our responsibility to achieve equality by undoing that lasting damage.